 The Chief Justice will also inform the accused that he or she has 10 calendar days from the date of the hearing in which to appeal the conviction and/or the sanction(s) to the Dean.
-If the Dean is unavailable to hear the appeal, the appeal will be to the Associate Dean of Academic Affairs.
+If the Dean is unavailable to hear the appeal, the appeal will be to the Associate Dean for Academic Programs & Students.